LeDragoX/aio-android-debloater/README.md

   </h1>
 </div>

+## Resume

-This Linux Script used via ADB commands will debloat an Android Phone
+This Script can be used via terminal to uninstall bloat Android apps.

 ## Download Latest Version